VictoriaMetrics/VictoriaMetrics/docs/vmbackup.md

   -internStringMaxLen int
      The maximum length for strings to intern.
 A lower limit may save memory at the cost of higher CPU usage.
 See https://en.wikipedia.org/wiki/String_interning .
 See also -internStringDisableCache and -internStringCacheExpireDuration (default 500)
   -license string
-     See https://victoriametrics.com/products/enterprise/ for trial license.
+     enterprise license key.
 This flag is available only in VictoriaMetrics enterprise.
-See https://docs.victoriametrics.com/enterprise.html
+Documentation - https://docs.victoriametrics.com/enterprise.html, for more information, visit  https://victoriametrics.com/products/enterprise/ .
+To request a trial license, go to https://victoriametrics.com/products/enterprise/trial/
   -license.forceOffline
-     See https://victoriametrics.com/products/enterprise/ for trial license.
-This flag is available only in VictoriaMetrics enterprise.
-See https://docs.victoriametrics.com/enterprise.html
+     enables offline license verification.
+License keys issued must support this feature.
+Contact our support team for license keys with offline check support.
   -licenseFile string
-     See https://victoriametrics.com/products/enterprise/ for trial license.
+     path to file with enterprise license key.
 This flag is available only in VictoriaMetrics enterprise.
-See https://docs.victoriametrics.com/enterprise.html
+Documentation - https://docs.victoriametrics.com/enterprise.html, for more information, visit  https://victoriametrics.com/products/enterprise/ .
+To request a trial license, go to https://victoriametrics.com/products/enterprise/trial/
   -loggerDisableTimestamps
      Whether to disable writing timestamps in logs -loggerErrorsPerSecondLimit int